Juan-Moctezuma/Olympic_Fitness-Business_Analysis/README.md

 ### Description
 This project derives from the ongoing process of fully remodeling the Olympic Fitness, which is a medium-sized old school style gym or fitness center established in 1973.
 Business owners decided to perform full-scale remodeling and renovation of the establishment.
-The author of this presentation has been contributing to multiple phases of the
+The author of this presentation has been volunteering to multiple phases of the
 Olympic Fitness’ continuous project that was launched in January 2023.

 <b>Click the following to open the presentation:</b> https://github.com/Juan-Moctezuma/Olympic_Fitness-Business_Analysis/blob/main/Olympic_Fitness-Business_Analysis.pdf <br><br>